 |For Trusts/Business Organizations/Govt.
 Depts||

 Savings Deposit Accounts are treated as dormant in case there is no operations i.e. debit or credit entry for 1 Year or more.
-Manual deposit will have to be made in order to activate the account.
+Update your information (KYC) and make cash deposit in order to activate the account.

 Digital passbooks are available